 The only way to treat the pool is either through partial drains and introducing fresh water or treating with large amounts of shock which is determined by a high chlorine demand lab test.

-You can stop by Professional Pool & Spa and have your water tested for free at anytime.
+You can stop by Professional Pool & Spa and have your water tested at anytime.
+As of March 1, 2023 we will be charging $15 to run a demand test.